Rainforest in ecuador - tena travelogue

 Excursions in the surroundings

-Mishuallí - Boat trip to the rainforest "Comunidades"
+MisAhuallí - Boat trip to the rainforest "Comunidades"

 Mishuallí is about 17 km from Tena.
 From Tena you can go there by bus in about one hour or by taxi.
 From this small town you can take a boat trip along the Río Napo to one of the “Comunidades” on the banks of the river.
 Here you can get the wildlife of the rainforest in Ecuador, its dances and culture from the locals and buy handicrafts and homemade jewellery made from what the rainforest has to offer.
-The visit of one of these Comunidades is not uninteresting, but very strongly oriented towards tourists.
+The visit of one of these Comunidades is very interesting, but also strongly oriented towards tourists.
 The animals that are kept there live in very small cages.

 The Jumandi Caves